Health & Safety Protocols Overview

 Has someone at school tested positive for COVID-19?

-1b.
-Any confirmed close contacts will be reported to the TN Department of Health. *They will quarantine 10 days from last exposure & monitor symptoms/or receive a negative test result on Day 6 or after and no symptoms.
+- Any confirmed close contacts will be called and reported to the TN Department of Health.
+Contacts will quarantine 10 days from last exposure & monitor symptoms/or receive a negative test result on Day 6 or after and no symptoms.

 Close Contact = A person within 6 feet of someone with COVID-19 for at least 15 minutes of someone with COVID-19.